 - Conflicts between the self-interests of geographically entangled agencies or operators.
 In multi-agency or multi-operator environments, the introduction of a free connection can come at the expense of the bottom lines of multiple operators, and tends to affect different operators differently.
 These problems are sometimes overcome through heroic negotiation, in which the operators agree to shift money among themselves in complex ways in order to present a simple integrated fare system to the customer.
 In other cases (as in Brisbane) the solution is to create a new meta-agency that sits over all the operators, pays them for operations, receives their fare revenue, and takes responsibility for a single region-wide or city-wide bottom line.

-So it's hard.
-It's important, and good transit agencies are at least thinking about the problem, but it's still hard.
-In multi-agency cases, for example, the problem may impossible to solve without creating a meta-agency, with all the attendant anxiety about "adding another layer of government."
+So it’s hard.
+It’s important.
+Good transit agencies are at least thinking about the problem, but it’s still hard.
+In multi-agency cases, for example, the problem may be impossible to solve without creating a meta-agency, with all the attendant anxiety about “adding another layer of government.”

 What can a citizen do?
 One thing is to confront journalists and others who try to make simplistic comparisons based on cash single-ride fares.
 Journalists: if you want to do quick pieces about fares, look for average fares (fare revenue divided by ridership) rather than published base fares.
 Yes, this is harder because not all agencies can calculate ridership reliably, or (as in Los Angeles) they may actually be relying on fare revenue to get to a ridership estimate.
 Again, though, smartcards should eliminate that problem.

-Finally, since I've now referred twice to smartcards solving the problem, let me be clear: Technology can solve information problems, but not ethical ones.
+Finally, since I’ve now referred twice to smartcards solving the problem, let me be clear: Technology can solve information problems, but not ethical ones.
 Connection penalties based on the inadequacy of information-tracking tools should fade away once smartcards provide the necessary tool.
-But technology won't change the poltical problem: to eliminate fare penalties without losing revenue, you will probably have to raise the single-ride cash fare to compensate.
-Effectively you'll be admitting that you've been subsidizing some riders at the expense of others, and you should expect all the blowback that we see anywhere when we tell people that we're removing a subsidy on which they've come to rely.
+But technology won’t change the political problem: to eliminate fare penalties without losing revenue, you will probably have to raise the single-ride cash fare to compensate.
+Effectively you’ll be admitting that you’ve been subsidizing some riders at the expense of others.
+You should expect all the blow back that we see anywhere when we tell people that we’re removing a subsidy on which they’ve come to rely.

-That's the real problem, and courageous leadership is the only solution for it.
+That’s the real problem.
+Courageous leadership is the only solution for it.